CraftomeCJ/learningJournal/May2022/learningJournal20220527.md

   - Deploy Docker applications using multiple containers with a database
   - Running applications using Docker Compose

-- learn about the best practices for building images, including instructions on how to scan your images for security vulnerabilities
+- learn about the best practices for building images, including instructions on how to scan my images for security vulnerabilities

 - **CONCEPTS**
 - What is Docker?